MTP® vs MPO Cable: What Are the Differences?

 Removable Housing for MTP® Cable

-When comparing between MTP® vs MPO, their housing removability is one of the important factors.
-The MTP® connector is designed to have a removable housing which allows users to re-work and re-polish the MT ferrule and easily get access to performance testing and to smoothly change the gender after assembly or even in the field.
+When comparing MTP® and MPO connectors, their housing removability is one of the important factors.
+MPO connectors do not guarantee a removable housing.
+However, the MTP® connector is designed to have a removable housing which allows users to re-work and re-polish the MT ferrule and easily get access to performance testing and to smoothly change the gender after assembly or even in the field.
 There is an MTP® cable called MTP® PRO cable that can allow quick and effective cable gender and polarity reconfiguration in the field while ensuring product integrity and performance.
 For more information about the polarity change of MTP®/MPO PRO cable, please refer to the Instructional Guide to Field Tool for MTP® PRO Cables.

 Compared with the previous MPO cables, the latest MTP® cable formats can plug in without problems, which are less likely to have accidental bumps that may result in signal instability.
 The internal connector components were redesigned in the MTP® format to ensure perfectly centered normal forces between the mating ferrules, ensuring physical contact of all polished fiber tips in the ferrule.
 Besides, the lead-in on the precision alignment guide pins to an elliptical shape has also been optimized, reducing the wear and tear and debris generation from plugging and re-plugging the connector multiple times.
 These additional improvements to the precision of MTP® connector components resulted in increased stability and boosted durability performance while continuing to enhance the connectors' overall reliability.